pvantho/proto/README.md

           logger (winston) and security configuration
       9. src
          the main entry of angular code.
+      10. database
+          that folder contains a proto database file.

  It's important to accentuate on an missing feature is there's no cache feature that has been implemented in Proto in order to improve the search performance.
  Authentication middleware is using a fake access token from the client side (Angular).